richbruton/paper-rock-scissors/README.md

 # User Stories

 ## First time user
+The first time user should know instinctively that they need to press a button to start the game.
+The score board should keep them interested and competitively engaged in the game.

 ## Returning user
+The returning user will be interested in either trying to beat the game or to win with as few draws or computer wins as possible.
+The short time commitment involved will encourage them to share the game with friends and to play it when trying to fill some time.

 ## Site owners

 Site owners want a website that will entertain users while they play the game on the site.
-They want the game to be intuitive.
+They want the game to be intuitive and easy to access.

 # Design